 MINNEAPOLIS • DULUTH • ST CLOUD • ST PAUL

-Have you ever considered taking a trip to Minnesota?
-If not, you’re missing out!
+When you plan your next bus trip to Minnesota, consider adding some of these great destinations and experiences.
 There are so many things Minnesota has to offer, including the large and exciting Twin Cities, small towns like Ely, indoor and outdoor fun, and a great experience of all four seasons.
 So why not book your bus ticket to the Gopher State today?

 Explore Minnesota, no matter the weather!
 Do you like football?
 Take your friends and family to U.S. Bank Stadium in Minneapolis to see the Vikings play.
 Is gambling more your speed?
 Head over to the Fond-du-Luth Casino in Duluth.
 Looking to entertain the kids?
 Try out Como Park Zoo & Conservatory in St. Paul.
 Love shopping?
 Don’t miss out on the Mall of America in Bloomington.
 There’s always plenty to do in the Gopher State.

 U.S. history comes alive in Minnesota when you visit attractions like the Forest History Center in Grand Rapids, which was modeled after the North Woods Logging Camp of 1900.
 The Minnesota History Center near St. Paul is also one of the most fascinating and educational sights in the state.
 In Little Falls, the Charles Lindbergh House and Museum offers a glimpse into the youth of the famous American aviator.

 Don’t forget to visit a few Native American sites as well, from the Kanabec History Center in Mora to the Chik-Wauk Museum & Nature Center in Grand Marais.